Warbo/chriswarbo-net/unfinished/nix_dependencies.md

 ### Normalise Inputs To Avoid Unnecessary Rebuiding ###

 It's very common to update a project's version number, which has no effect on its dependencies.
 To avoid rebuilding lock files unnecessarily, we can pre-process the config file to normalise such unnecessary details: for example, replace the project's version number with "unversioned" or 0.0.0.
 That way, its hash will be unaffected by such irrelevant updates.

-## Appendix: Nixlang Glossary ##

-Modern eyes would see Nixlang as an extension of JSON; but for historical reasons it has slightly different syntax and terminology.
-Here's a quick glossary, to help understand this post:

- - "Attribute sets", AKA "attrsets" or "sets" are basically JSON objects.
-They associate names with values, like `{ x = 42; y = true; "1.2" = {}; }`.
-   Notice the `=` (rather than JSON's `:`) and the trailing `;` characters.
-   Names can be looked-up like `foo.x` (or `foo."1.2"` for awkward names).
- - Functions separate their (only) argument from their return value with a `:`, like `myArg: myArg.someAttribute`.
-Function calls use a space, like `myFunction 123`.
-Multi-argument functions can be simulated either by currying, like `x: y: x + y`; or uncurrying, like `args: args.x + args.y`
- - Uncurried functions have a nicer syntax, like `{x, y ?
-42}: x + y`.
-In this example, if `y` isn't given then it defaults to using `y = 42;`

- - Any attrset defining the names `__functor` and `__functionArgs` is a "functor".
-Functors can be called like functions; with the advantage that we can also put other attributes in them too.
- - Any attrset associating the name `type` to the string `"derivation"` will be considered to be a Nix derivation; although Nix will fail to get its outputs unless various other names are also present (e.g. `system`, `builder`, etc.)
- - Functions ca be given *argument names*.
-These
- - `builtins` is a variable bound by default to an attrset of useful functions and constants, like `builtins.fetchGit` and `builtins.storeDir`
- - `with` turns an attrset into variable bindings, e.g. `with { x = 2; }; x + x`
-   evaluates to `4` (equivalent to `({ x ?
-2 }: x + x) {}`)
-.

-Most Nixlang code is written in functions; those functions are organised in (nested) attrsets; and used to define and transform various derivations.
-The phrase "repository" can refer to a directory of such definitions (usually tracked by git), although that's just a convention; Nix has no concept of "repositories" (it just 'gets specified outputs').

-The most important repository is Nixpkgs.
-Most Nix projects use *some* of its definitions, and a copy is included when installing Nix.

-#### Imports ####

-Nixlang has a built-in function called `import`, which takes a path or derivation